LamaKami/local-pass-sync/README.md

+#Work in progress, dont use it yet !

 # local-pass-sync
 This solution is for everyone who wants to keep there keepass file only on your devices.
 It uses https for the server-client communication and ed25519 keys for the authorization.